 Cookbooks, picture books, comic books, poetry books, photo books, coffee table books, and novels—if you’ve got the knowledge or creativity, there are a variety of original books you can bring to the market.
-The options are endless—that’s why it’s one of the best businesses to start.
+The options are endless—that’s why it’s one of the best business ideas to start.

 Print-on-demand is a relatively safe way to test the waters and get started with self-publishing.
 It also gives you control over the quality and look of your book.

-Lulu Direct and Blurb are popular platforms to create, order, and distribute your own books as physical and digital products.
+Lulu xPress and Blurb are popular platforms to create, order, and distribute your own books as physical and digital products.
 You could also sell it on third-party marketplaces like Amazon or Powell’s.